UniqueSecure/MePOSAndroidSDK/README.md

 #### USB Permissions on Android

-  For the SDK to work correctly on Android your application must have permission to access the MePOS device.
+  For the SDK to work correctly on Android, your application must have permission to access the MePOS device.
   The following XML in the android manifest will allow the SDK to detect when the MePOS has been connected via USB:

 ```